jhumphry/auto_counters/README.md

 As with `Smart_Ptrs`, creating two `Unique_Ptr` from a raw access value will probably lead to errors and should be avoided.

+##`Smart_C_Resources` and `Unique_C_Resources`

+It is common for libraries exporting an API written in C to follow a pattern of requiring a context or resource handle to be passed to routines.
+Typically these resource handles are pointers to opaque, hidden, 'struct's which are created by a library routine and hold pointers to internally allocated resources.
+They must be passed to another library routine when no longer needed so the resources can be released.

+`Smart_C_Resources` and `Unique_C_Resources` are generic packages that wrap these handles inside Ada Controlled types and ensure that they are automatically initialized before use and destroyed after use.
+The `Unique_T` type prevents more than on Ada value existing for a given C resource, whereas the `Smart_T` type uses one of the reference counting packages discussed above to allow copying while ensuring the resources are released at the correct point.
+It is expected that in normal use one of the packages would be instantiated and then either the `Smart_T` or `Unique_T` type would be renamed to something more meaningful in the user package.
+Alternatively the type could be used as the base for a 'thick' Ada binding, with wrappers around the C library routines added to types derived from one of the types.

 ## Examples and unit tests

 Various simple example programs and a suite of unit tests with good coverage